-The Consortium for Cancer Implementation Science (CCIS) is an annual working meeting that focuses on cancer control priorities, cross-collaboration, and innovative solutions in implementation science (IS).
-Register for the upcoming meeting and view outcomes from past meetings to learn more.
+The Consortium for Cancer Implementation Science (CCIS) focuses on cancer control priorities, cross-collaboration, and innovative solutions in implementation science (IS).

 CCIS seeks to develop a new approach for the field to work together to address key challenges and identify and develop new areas of investigation toward advancing the implementation science agenda in cancer control.

 To support the ongoing efforts of the Consortium for Cancer Implementation Science, a collection of public goods (widely available tools and resources) has been developed by the CCIS action groups to address key challenges and advance the implementation science agenda in cancer.Learn More

 Learn about the CCIS Action Groups